What is a Tsunami?

 What to Know and Do

 When an earthquake occurs, Drop, Cover and Hold On until the shaking stops.
 Count to 60 and then move away from beaches and low-lying areas to higher ground immediately.
 Higher ground means two blocks inland from beaches and waterways or to the third floor of a building.
-See the Tsunami Hazard Line Map above to see if you are in an impacted area.
+See the Tsunami Hazard Map above to see if you are in an impacted zone.

 Tsunamis originating some distance away in the Pacific Ocean may not be preceded by a "felt earthquake" in Victoria.
 When notification of a "distant tsunami" is issued, local emergency officials have several hours to notify citizens located close to beaches and low-lying areas to move to higher ground.
 In Victoria, tsunami waves caused by distant earthquakes may impact the same beaches, shorelines and coastal properties that are regularly affected by serious winter storms.